 Somewhat awkwardly, Trek-Segafredo riders have paired their Bontrager helmets with KOO eyewear, the subsidiary sunglasses brand of the helmet manufacturer Kask, who themselves supply helmets to Team Ineos.

-Porte has opted for the KOO Open Cube cycling sunglasses, which use a one-piece Carl Zeiss lens, and are unique by the way they fold.
+Porte has opted for the KOO Open Cube cycling glasses, which use a one-piece Carl Zeiss lens, and are unique by the way they fold.
 Rather than a simple folding mechanism, the Open Cube's arms rotate on a 360-degree axis.

 Forgoing their own Bontrager brand of clothing, the Trek-Segafredo team kit comes from Santini.
 On race days, Porte has been using the Italian company's Tono jersey, which is a lightweight, short-sleeve mesh jersey - perfect for the Australian summer sun.
 The title sponsors, Trek and Segafredo Zanetti, are given prime real estate on the chest, and there are further sponsors listed on the arms and shoulders.